 Karie Huttner, K-5 Educational Technology Coach

-Verona Area School District, Verona, USA
+Verona Area School District, Verona

 "The students love it.
 They picked it up very quickly.
 Now, they are better at it than I am!"